Email FacebookTwitterMenu burgerClose thin

 The best way to avoid a tax lien is to pay taxes on time.
 That is, when they are due or, at least, after receiving a Notice and Demand for Payment.

 Once the tax lien notice has been filed, the business can still resolve matters by paying the debt in full.
-If this is done, within 30 days the IRS will remove the tax lien.
+If this is done, the IRS will remove the tax lien within 30 days.

 Withdrawal

-One way to deal with the tax lien is to get it withdrawn.
-Withdrawal is available only in certain circumstances.
-They include:
+One way to address the tax lien is to request its withdrawal.
+However, this is only available in certain circumstances.

-• Being up to date on all filings for the past three years
+• If you are up to date on all filings for the past three years

-• Being current on estimated taxes and tax deposits
+• If you are current on estimated taxes and tax deposits

-A business may also get the lien withdrawn before the debt is paid, although the business still must pay the debt eventually.
-To do this a business has to:
+A business may also get the lien withdrawn before the debt is paid, although the business must still pay the debt eventually.
+To do this, a business must:

-• Set up an IRS installment loan with direct debit payments and a term of 60 months or less
+• Set up an IRS installment loan with direct debit payments and a maximum 60-month term.

 • Have no history of defaulting on other direct debit installment agreements with the IRS.

-It’s best to seek an IRS loan when the original Notice and Demand for Payment is received.
+It’s best to seek an IRS loan upon receipt of the original Notice and Demand for Payment.

 Discharge of Property

-Discharge of property is another method for coping with a tax lien.
-This can remove the lien from specific property.
+Discharge of property is another method for coping with a tax lien, as it can remove the lien from specific property.

-The IRS will only discharge specific property if enough property will still be covered by the lien to pay the tax owed.
-However, getting specific property removed from the lien may allow a business more flexibility in raising money to pay the lien.
+The IRS will only discharge specific property if enough property remains on the lien to pay the tax owed.
+However, if possible, removing a specific property from the lien may help your business raise the necessary funds to satisfy the lien.

 Subordination